igolaizola/bulkai/README.md

 Some of the resources I used to create this project:

- - [jkvatne/gio-v](https://github.com/jkvatne/gio-v) to be able to implement the GUI in a quick and easy way.
  - [bwmarrin/discordgo](https://github.com/bwmarrin/discordgo) to retrieve events from Discord.
  - [Danny-Dasilva/CycleTLS](https://github.com/Danny-Dasilva/CycleTLS) to mimic the browser and avoid being detected as a bot.